XanaCo/42_01_ft_printf/README.md

 # 42_ft_printf

-This project if about recoding the printf function.
+This project is about recoding the printf function of the standard library.

 ## Usage

 ```make``` to compile